-1.3 Strategic Outcomes and Program Alignment Architecture (PAA)
+1.3 Strategic Outcome and Program Alignment Architecture (PAA)

-For the planning period of 2014-2015, Infrastructure Canada's Program Alignment Architecture (PAA) was amended to include one Strategic Outcome and five Programs, as well as Internal Services in support of its activities.
-These Programs are discussed in detail in Section II of this report.
+In 2015-2016, Infrastructure Canada's Program Alignment Architecture (PAA) includes one Strategic Outcome and six Programs, as well as Internal Services2 in support of its activities.
+For 2015-2016, the PAA structure was amended to add the new bridge for the St. Lawrence corridor project, following the transfer of responsibility for the federal bridges in Montreal from Transport Canada to Infrastructure Canada in February 2014.
+The Programs are discussed in detail in Section II of this report.

 1. Strategic Outcome: Public Infrastructure for a More Prosperous Canada

-Together, these five Programs outline the Department's key business lines and initiatives for the year.
+Together, the six Programs outline the Department's key business lines and initiatives for the year.
 They also provide the framework under which our transfer payment programs are grouped as was described in the previous section.

-All five Programs result in the construction and enhancement of public infrastructure, contributing to the Department's Strategic Outcome for a more prosperous Canada.
-The design features of these programs are reflected in the Department's performance measurement approach.
+All six Programs result in the construction and enhancement of public infrastructure, contributing to the Department's Strategic Outcome for a more prosperous Canada.

 1.4 Organizational Priorities

-Four organizational priorities will guide the Department's work in 2014-2015.
+In 2015-2016, five organizational priorities will guide the Department's work.
 These are:

 Why is this a priority?